aji/blog/posts/2024-01-29-reader-mode-it-just-works.md

 [github-prs]: https://github.com/mozilla/readability/pulls

-To Mozilla's credit, they, like all browser vendors, are up against some pretty steep odds!
+To Mozilla's credit, they, like all browser vendors, are up against some pretty steep odds.
 These days, most of the HTML on the internet is written with desktop and mobile users in mind, and occasionally will also consider screen readers and dark modes.
 For everything else, you just have to make do with what you've got.
 A well known fact about standards is that their mere existence